For Emmett Till’s family, national monument proclamation cements his inclusion in the American story

 “The truth should carry itself, but it doesn’t have wings.
 You have to put some wings on it.”

-Associated Press writers Joshua Boak and Darlene Superville contributed to this report.
+Associated Press writers Emily Wagster Pettus in Jackson, Mississippi, and Darlene Superville in Washington contributed to this report.

 Aaron Morrison is a New York-based member of AP’s Race and Ethnicity team.
 Follow him on social media.